awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-get-started.md

 **To log in from the SageMaker console**

-1. Onboard to Amazon SageMaker Studio\.
+1. Onboard to Amazon SageMaker Studio following the instructions on [Onboard to Amazon SageMaker Studio](gs-studio-onboard.md)\.
 If you've already onboarded, skip to the next step\.

 1. Open the SageMaker [console](https://console.aws.amazon.com/sagemaker/)\.